sematext/spm-agent-mongodb/README.md

 npm i spm-agent-mongodb -g
 # Install systemd or upstart service file for spm-agent-mongodb
 spm-mongodb-setup SPM_TOKEN mongodb://localhost:27017/local
+# or to specify the username and password for the agent to use to connect to MongoDB
+spm-mongodb-setup SPM_TOKEN mongodb://UsernameHere:PasswordHere@localhost:27017/local
 ```
 # Configuration

 The setup script will store your configuration in /etc/spmagent/config

-In case you like to change settings later edit /etc/spmagent/config
+If you with to change the settings later edit /etc/spmagent/config.
 Then restart the SPM MongoDB Agent after config changes, depending on the init system:
 - Upstart (Ubuntu):
 ```